reactual/apollo-engine-js/README.md

   "graphqlPort": process.env.PORT,  // Port that the NodeJS server is running on.
   "startupTimeout": 5000,           // If >0, .start() will throw if the proxy binary does not finish
                                     // startup within the given number of milliseconds.
 Defaults to 5000ms.
-  "useConfigPrecisely": true        // For use with single proxy mode.
-Set this to true for the spawned
-                                    // Engine Proxy process to use the engineConfig object
-                                    // specified in the constructor without automatically setting up an
-                                    // origin and frontend.

   // Shortcuts to "origins" in EngineConfig
   "origin": {